atharva0300/Dwight/README.md

 - [X] 19.
 On Task deletion, delete the note that is attached to that task
 - [X] 20. bug: The updateTaskBoolean value does not get updated before the Task.jsx renders, which gives a false value.
 It should instead give true
 - [ ] 21.
 Generate all notes when the app is started
+- [X] 22.
+Use JWT authentcation and permission classes